andrewyguo/CoderNetwork-MERN/README.md

 # CoderNetwork
 ## A Social Media Network for Programmers
-Created a social network application with the goal of learning the MERN Stack.
+Guided project to create a social network application with the goal of learning the MERN Stack.
+Original project author: https://github.com/bradtraversy/devconnector_2.0

 Application can be found at https://coder-network.herokuapp.com/.